bitcookies/winrar-keygen/README.md

 The new workflow can easily help you generate a license, you just need to follow these steps.

-> Your Username and License Name will appear in the Actions log, if you don't want to give out this information, see [7.
+> Your `Username` and `License Name` will appear in the actions log, if you don't want to give out this information, see [7.
 Using Github Actions with secrets](#7-Use-Github-Actions-with-secrets).

 ### 6.1 Fork